daegalus/csrd/content.en/02-creating-your-character/01-type.md

 **Weapons:** You can use light weapons without penalty.
 You have an inability with medium weapons and heavy weapons; your attacks with medium and heavy weapons are hindered.

 **Special Abilities:** Choose four of the abilities listed below.
-You can’t choose the same ability more than once unless its description says otherwise.
+You can't choose the same ability more than once unless its description says otherwise.
 The full description for each listed ability can be found in Abilities, which also has descriptions for flavor and focus abilities in a single vast catalog.
 (Adept abilities require at least one free hand unless the GM says otherwise.)

 * Distortion
 * Erase Memories